 High-performance storage for research data

-UFIT RC offers two types of high-performance storage, each existing for different and distinct use cases.
+UFIT Research Computing offers two types of high-performance storage, each existing for different and distinct use cases.
 They are not interchangeable; investors should carefully consider which storage type their research project will require before making an investment.
 Both types may be needed to effectively support a project.

 Storage for regulated data for research